Falmouth Arwenack (electoral division): Extent

 Falmouth Arwenack represented part of the town of Falmouth, including Swanpool, Gyllyngvase, Falmouth Docks, the Falmouth campus of Falmouth University, and Pendennis Castle.
 The division was nominally abolished and recreated at the 2013 election but this had only minor effects on the ward.
-From 2009 to 2013, the division covered 71 hecatres in total; after the boundary changes, it covered 195 hectares.
+From 2009 to 2013, the division covered 71 hectares in total; after the boundary changes, it covered 195 hectares.